 In the 1854 census, when Nunawading was included as a parish for the first time, almost half of the 271 residents were children under the age of 15.
 In 1857 a public meeting formally requested the government to proclaim a road district; thus, the Nunawading Road Board was proclaimed on August 6, 1857.

-With the development of orcharding, floriculture and clay-based industries in the 1870s, the population increased and the 1881 census counted 1573 people in Nunawading Shire.
-This was further increased when in 1882 the railway line was extended from Camberwell to Lilydale.
-In 1888 Nunawading (then Tunstall) railway station was opened, and the following year saw the opening nearby of Tunstall Post Office to service the small local community that had been/was described a “no-man’s land”, a “Cinderella” between the townships of Mitcham and Blackburn.
+With the development of orcharding, floriculture and clay-based industries in the 1870s, the population increased.
+The 1881 census counted 1573 people in Nunawading Shire, which increased in 1882 when the railway line was extended from Camberwell to Lilydale.
+In 1888 Nunawading (then Tunstall) railway station was opened.
+The following year saw the opening nearby of Tunstall Post Office to service the small local community that had been/was described a “no-man’s land”, a “Cinderella” between the townships of Mitcham and Blackburn.
 There was a Methodist church, but the small local community was never really a township.

 With local orchards growing and marketing flowers both for seed and for the Melbourne cut-flower market, spring was a picturesque season in the parish.
 Some growers specialized in particular flowers; others, like the Adult Deaf and Dumb Society, grew a broad range which might include carnations, dahlias, roses, gladioli and chrysanthemums.
 The soil was suitable for a wide variety of plants and flowers were transported by rail daily to the city.